 MPhil internal examiner: Orie Fukutomi (2003, University of Wolverhampton).

 I have been an anonymous reviewer for the journal Language & Literature, The Journal of Linguistics and The Transactions of the Philological Society, and provided external reviews of project proposals for the Austrian Academy of Sciences Doctoral Fellowship programme and the Netherlands Organisation for Scientific Research, Veni Programme.
-I have been an external examiner for BA English and Communications at the University of Hertfordshire/IST (2011-2015), external panel member for the revalidation of BA English & Linguistics, Kingston University (2017), and the validation of the BA English & Communications, Anglia Ruskin University (2007).
-I am currently external examiner at Goldsmiths, University of London, on the English and Comparative Literature board.
+I have been an external examiner for BA English and Communications at the University of Hertfordshire/IST (2011-2015) and BA English and Comparative Literatures at Goldsmiths College, University of London (2015-2019), external panel member for the revalidation of BA English & Linguistics, Kingston University (2017), and the validation of the BA English & Communications, Anglia Ruskin University (2007).
 In 2015 I was on the panel for the revision of the QAA Benchmark statement in Linguistics.